-The results of our anonymous Exit Survey and Questionnaire will be shared with LAST faculty in Summer 2016 and will be discussed at a meeting during the Fall 2016 semester.
-We will use these results to help shape and plan future initiatives and directions for our program and to improve our current curriculum.
+The LAST director and faculty will continue use survey results to help shape and plan future initiatives and directions for our program and to improve our current curriculum.
 We will discuss student matriculation in the program and strategize how to better reach students at an earlier stage in their college career.
-We will discuss the level and rates of (Spanish) language attainment.
+We will discuss the level and rates of (Spanish and Portuguese) language attainment.
 For specific strategies and uses, please see my comments (B-ii above).
 We will utilize the survey results to discuss areas of strength and weakness in the various disciplines (language/literatures, politics/economics, social/cultural, historical, arts).
 A comparison of students' evaluations (performed annually via the Survey) will provide information that may inform our requests for faculty/new hires, and it will also help us balance the topics and foci of our own classes (especially the interdisciplinary colloquia and intro).
 For specific comment on future strategies and uses, please see my comments above (B-iii).
 We will use the Study Abroad data in order to inform our improvement and spur recruitment into our Puebla study abroad program and to consider other areas/programs.
 For other uses, please see my comments in B-iv, above.